jeremypagley/theusual-admin-native/ios/Pods/ExpoKit/README.md

 The Android standalone app script creates a new directory `android-shell-app` with the modified Android project in it.
 It then compiles that new directory giving you a signed or unsigned `.apk` depending on whether you provide a keystore and the necessary passwords.
 If there are issues with the app you can open the `android-shell-app` project in Android Studio to debug.

 Here are the steps to build a standalone Android app:
-- Publish your experience from `XDE` or `exp`.
-Note the published url.
+- Publish your experience with Expo CLI.
+Note the published URL.
 - `cd tools-public`.
-- If you want a signed `.apk`, run `gulp android-shell-app --url [the published experience url] --sdkVersion [sdk version of your experience] --keystore [path to keystore] --alias [keystore alias] --keystorePassword [keystore password] --keyPassword [key password]`.
+- If you want a signed `.apk`, run `gulp android-shell-app --url [the published experience url] --sdkVersion [sdk version of your experience] --keystore [path to keystore] --alias [keystore alias] --keystorePassword [keystore password] --keyPassword [key password] --workingDir=../`.
-- If you don't want a signed `.apk`, run `gulp android-shell-app --url [the published experience url] --sdkVersion [sdk version of your experience]`.
+- If you don't want a signed `.apk`, run `gulp android-shell-app --url [the published experience url] --sdkVersion [sdk version of your experience] --workingDir=../`.
 - The `.apk` file will be at `/tmp/shell-signed.apk` for a signed `.apk` or at `/tmp/shell-debug.apk` for an unsigned `.apk`.
 - `adb install` the `.apk` file to test it.
 - Upload to the Play Store!